Aiven-Open/s3-connector-for-apache-kafka/README.md

 ![Pull Request Workflow](https://github.com/aiven/aiven-kafka-connect-s3/workflows/Pull%20Request%20Workflow/badge.svg)

-This is a sink Kafka Connect connector that stores Kafka messages in a AWS S3 bucket.
+This is a sink Kafka Connect connector that stores Kafka messages in an AWS S3 bucket.

 The connector requires Java 11 or newer for development and production.

-## How to works
+## How it works

 The connector subscribes to the specified Kafka topics and collects messages coming in them and periodically dumps the collected data to the specified bucket in AWS S3.
 The connector needs the following permissions to the specified bucket: